Not-TNB/Minecraft-ALU/README.md

 <hr>

 ## Step 1: The Logic Gates
-The following shows my attempt at building the 7 mentioned logic gates:
+The following shows my attempt at building the 7 major logic gates:

 ![2024-07-26_23 53 44](https://github.com/user-attachments/assets/826ed97e-3ac6-4543-a759-2f7e9cc60787)
 > From left to right: NOT, AND, OR, XOR, NAND, NOR, XNOR.
 Blue indicates inputs and Orange indicates outputs.